slavik-pastushenko/blockchain-rs/README.md

 # Blockchain

-A Rust crate provides an interface for interacting with a blockchain.
+An interface for interacting with a blockchain.

 ## Reference implementation